immosmart/smartbox/docs/en_input.md

 # Overview

-A plugin creates input aimed for working with a TV remote control and a virtual keyboard.
+A plugin creates input aimed for a working with a TV remote control and a virtual keyboard.

 # Initialisation